 Sleeved bibs with food catcher pocket

 Hands down this is the baby item I get the most questions on from IG stories!
 We tried a couple of brands and would recommend Bumkins which is good quality with a string tie back, and this avocado one which is thinner quality (but adorable) with a velcro tab back.
 Once Nori was around 1 we switched to an easier to clean silicone bib (ours is Make My Day brand) and love it, but the silicone feels too heavy for younger babies just starting out with solids.

 BEABA BABY COOK (STEAMER + FOOD PROCESSOR IN ONE)

-I received the Beaba Baby Cook as a gift (often on on sale!at William Sonoma! also available at Nordstrom, Pottery Barn, Amazon).
-Since we have a small kitchen I initially thought it’d be a waste of precious counter space.
-But since we enjoy making Nori’s food, I honestly use this SO much from quick steaming to making batches of baby food to freeze.
-It took me a little time to learn how to use it but is a piece of cake afterwards.
-I have some small issues with it (like the location of the water reservoir and how easily the steaming basket gets stained from veggies), but it’s notably better than the other options I researched on the market.
+I received the Beaba Baby Cook as a gift (available at Nordstrom, Pottery Barn, Amazon), and used it a lot for Nori to do quick steaming to making batches of baby food to freeze.
+I have some small issues with it (like the location of the water reservoir and how easily the steaming basket gets stained from veggies).
 One tip is I always leave the top lid open overnight to make sure the steaming reservoir has time to fully dry after using.
 We also run white vinegar through the vessel to clean / de-scale it once in a while.

-If you don’t want to buy a dedicated cooker, you can steam food in a basket over a boiling pot or rice cooker, then use a blender or food processor to puree it.
-But I like that I can just press 1 button and walk away worry free while it steams (mom brain has been leaving the stove on one too many times!), and then chop up the food in the same container.
+You absolutely do not need to buy a dedicated baby food cooker – you can steam food in a basket over a boiling pot or rice cooker, then use a blender or food processor to puree it.
+A benefit of the Beaba is that I can just press 1 button and walk away worry free while it steams (mom brain has been leaving the stove on one too many times!), and then chop up the food inside the same container.

 Early soft spoons